carueda/tscfg/README.md

 and even put them in my own classes**

 Sure.
-However, as the number of configuration properties and levels of nesting increase, the benefits of automated generation of the typesafe, immutable objects, along with the centralized verification, shall become more apparent.
+However, as the number of configuration properties and levels of nesting increase, the benefits of automated generation of the type-safe, immutable objects, along with the centralized verification, shall become more apparent.
 All of this –worth emphasizing– **based on an explicit *schema* for the configuration.**